rax-register/rax-register.github.io/_posts/2020-07-10-htb-grandpa.md

 =======================================================

-We spend some time in the meterpreter session on Grandpa and work through a minor issue with our exploit.
+Grandpa runs an old, vulnerable version of Microsoft's IIS webserver.
+We spend some time in the meterpreter session to work through a minor issue with our exploit which yields minimal privileges in the initial shell.
 We then use Metasploit's local exploit suggester to find a privilege escalation option and gain system privileges.
+For manual exploitation, we find a python script on github to obtain a shell and then use a second python script to find a privilege escalation option.
+This machine is also vulnerable to token smuggling, so for manual exploitation we explore a different option from that which is offered by Metasploit and by the python scripts we run.

 -1- nmap